vorticityxyz/Gaia-api/README.md

 # Vorticity Gaia API

-Vorticity Gaia is a cloud compute service that uses custom accelerator cards to speed up compute seismic imaging projects.
-This API connects users to this service through well understood seismic operators.
+Vorticity Gaia is a cloud compute service that provides lightening fast computing for seismic imaging problems such as FWI, using custom silicon accelerators.
+These accelerators are built ground up to solve scientific computing problems and are typically orders or magnitude faster than typical consumer GPU and CPU based systems.
+This open source API allows users to connect to this service using well established seismic operators.

 ## Getting Started
 This guide is for linux and MacOS based machines.
-For other operating systems, contact Vorticity.
+Windows machines will require a linux bash shell.
+For troubleshooting contact Vorticity.

 ## Prerequisits
 * [Python3.8](https://www.python.org/downloads/) or better